 “Leahy took the HGN test.
 “Nystagmus is an involuntary rapid movement of the eyeball, which may be horizontal, vertical, or rotary.
 An inability of the eyes to maintain visual fixation as they are turned from side to side (in other words, jerking or bouncing) is known as horizontal gaze nystagmus, or HGN.”

 The officer believed Leahy failed the HGN test and arrested him.
-The intoxilyzer breath test showed a .10 percent blood-alcohol level.
-The Orange County DA charged Leahy with driving under the influence of alcohol and driving with a blood-alcohol concentration of .08 percent or higher.
+The intoxilyzer breath test result was.10 percent.
+The Orange County DA charged Mr. Leahy with driving under the influence of alcohol and driving with a blood-alcohol concentration of .08 percent or higher.

-The Orange County trial judge denied the motion.
+The Orange County trial judge denied the motion to exclude the HGN test result.

 The judge reasoned “the Kelly-Frye rule does not apply because the nature of the HGN test isn’t a specific test for the determination of alcohol; it is only a symptom that the officer is testifying to … in the same manner as he might be testifying to a symptom of slurred speech or a person’s face turning red, or … bloodshot eyes.
 It would be on that type of reasoning that it would be allowed in.”